AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

   {7,8,9}
 }
 ```
-Now, we are able to see the familiar 3x3 grid a traditional Tic-Tac-Toe game is played on.
-Where we can more easily tell what any point on the grid is by calling a vector at \[x][y]\ or \[rows][columns]\.
-With that information, consider what might pass as a horizontal and vertical line.
-After that, remember to print what the what streak the current play won and return true to make the program work properly.
+Now, we are able to see a familiar 3x3 grid which a traditional Tic-Tac-Toe game is played on.
+This is where we can easily tell where a specific point is on the grid by calling a vector at \["x"]["y"]\ *(where x is left to right and y is top to bottom)* or \["rows"]["columns"]\.
+With that information, consider what might be considered as a horizontal and vertical line on the 2D Vector.
+After that, remember to print the winning streak, the current player who won, and return true to make the program work properly.
 ### Diagonal streaks
-Taking the information gathered from how we could find a horizontal or vertical streak, a diagonal will be a tad easier to understand.
-This can really just be condensed to check the opposite corners and the middle to see if a player got a streak.
+Understanding how we could find a horizontal or vertical streak, a diagonal will be a tad easier to understand.
+This can really just be condensed to check the opposite corners and the middle to see if a player has a winning streak.
 For example:
 ```
 {